CRITICAL INTRODUCTION

 Yet, in a moment of startling empathy, the soldier—upon seeing a child—remembers his own daughter back home in the visual created.

-The poem delicately balances vulnerability and shared humanity amid historical violence, tenderness balanced against the spectre of sexual violence against women.
+The poem delicately balances vulnerability and shared humanity against historical violence.
+Tenderness for a child is balanced against the spectre of sexual violence against women.

-Patel also portrays the inner resilience of women as they navigate shifting geographies and identities, principally from a Singaporean or Malayan context to an Australian one.
-Some of her work also explores estranged relationships including those between parents and children, often evoked through a quiet nostalgia like:
+Patel portrays the inner resilience of women as they navigate shifting geographies and identities, principally from a Singaporean or Malaysian context to an Australian one.
+Some of her work (such as the nostalgic poem, “Tau Suan”) explores complex relationships including those between parents and children.

 tau suan brought home carefully